 If they don’t have the requisite experience (and most realize pretty quickly that they don’t), they might hire a bookkeeper or accountant, or outsource the work to a contractor.
 While these folks tackle taxes and everyday cash flow issues, mentors and financial advisors can help make strategic financial decisions.

-Eventually, businesses grow beyond this stage, and require more vision and focus on the financial side.
-This is when you hire a CFO.
+Eventually, businesses grow beyond this stage of bookkeeper plus financial advisor tag-team.
+When you require more vision and focus on the financial side of your business, this is when you hire a CFO.

 Your CFO’s vision must align well with your company.
 If there is a fundamental disconnect in vision communicated to candidates when it comes to things like growth, risk management, or investments, then the new CFO will find themselves working blind, or even counter to the company’s wider goals.